sapphi-red/vitepress-plugins/.changeset/cuddly-carpets-confess.md

 ---
-'vitepress-plugin-npm-commands': minor
+'vitepress-plugin-npm-commands': patch
-'vitepress-plugin-detype': minor
+'vitepress-plugin-detype': patch
 ---

 Pass a deep cloned copy of `env` to avoid mutating the original object.
-Requires node v18.